CS6384-S23-Group-Project/EPIS/README.md

 ## Requirements

 Libraries used and their respective versions.
 The minimum versions for each library are unknown.
+A detailed list can be found in [library_versions.txt](https://github.com/CS6384-S23-Group-Project/EPIS/blob/main/library_versions.txt).

 * Python 3.10.0
 * Numpy 1.24.2